-The merry month of May has arrived and you just might be shopping for a name for your May baby?
-How about the idea of choosing a baby name that incorporates the pretty sound of the month of May itself?
+The merry month of May has arrived and you just might be shopping for a name for your May baby girl.
+How about choosing a baby name that incorporates the pretty sound of the month of May itself?
 One way would be to take the vintage smoosh route, with something like Annamae or Ellamae or Maybeth, but we think–Ismay being one charming exception)– a more straightforward choice would be better.
-Here, an overview of May baby names.
+Here, an overview of May baby names for girls.

 May and Mae—Yes, they sound identical, and share a sweet faded yet fresh flowery feel, but there are some slight—almost indefinable—differences in tone.
 May started as one of the innumerable pet forms of Mary and Margaret, as well as a springtime month name along with April and June.
-She’s represented in literature by May Bartram in Henry James’s The Beast in the Jungle and May Welland in Edith Wharton’s The Age of Innocence.
-Actresses Emily Morton and Madeline Stowe named their daughters May, and Eric Clapton and Jodie Sweetin used it in middle place for theirs.
+She’s represented in classic American lit by May Bartram in Henry James’s The Beast in the Jungle and May Welland in Edith Wharton’s The Age of Innocence.
+Actresses Emily Morton and Madeline Stowe named their daughters May, and Eric Clapton, Molly Sims and Jodie Sweetin used it in middle place for theirs.
 May ranked as high on the list as Number 57 in the 1880s; it’s now 228 on Nameberry.

-Maida—A relic of the era when young women were still referred to as maids or maidens, Maida was last heard in reference to the eminent pastry chef Maida Heatter.
+Maida—A relic of the era when young women were still referred to as maids and maidens, Maida was last heard in reference to eminent pastry chef Maida Heatter.
 Maida danced around the lower edges of the popularity list at the turn of the last century and into the teens, when it was also a favorite in children’s books for girls.

 Mavis—Mavis, despite its trace of a British accent, was a Flapper Era favorite in the US, and could conceivably make a comeback, along with such other s-ending names as Iris, Agnes and Frances.
 Namesakes include singer Mavis Staples, Canadian writer Mavis Gallant and activist Mavis Leno.